-- 4.36 Copeland Borough Council and Cumbria County Council commissioned WSP to assess potential impacts the Local Plan growth strategy could have on the transport network and identify solutions and opportunities to mitigate those impacts.
-In developing active travel schemes 6 themes were explored: - Pedestrian access improvements to Local Plan sites - On-road cycle lanes connecting Local Plan sites - Traffic calming measures - Crossing improvements - Cycle parking facilities - Crossing improvements at Bowthorn Road in Cleator Moor - 4.37 The principal aim was to identify walking and cycling improvements that connect Local Plan sites to existing infrastructure, and where required, upgrade infrastructure to improve connectivity between sites and key destinations such as public transport interchanges. - 4.38 Appendix 1 sets out the detail of the walking and cycling schemes with indicative costs.
-The cost of the infrastructure works would be covered by developer contributions relating to the specified allocation.
+- 4.45 Copeland Borough Council and Cumbria County Council commissioned WSP to assess potential impacts the Local Plan growth strategy could have on the transport network and identify solutions and opportunities to mitigate those impacts.
+In developing active travel schemes 6 themes were explored: - Pedestrian access improvements to Local Plan sites - On-road cycle lanes connecting Local Plan sites - Traffic calming measures - Crossing improvements - Cycle parking facilities - Crossing improvements at Bowthorn Road in Cleator Moor - 4.46 The principal aim was to identify walking and cycling improvements that connect Local Plan sites to existing infrastructure, and where required, upgrade infrastructure to improve connectivity between sites and key destinations such as public transport interchanges. - 4.47 Appendix 1 sets out the details of relevant walking and cycling schemes with indicative costs.